aptima-ai/aptima_framework/docs/ten_framework/graph.md

 ## Predefined Graph

 Predefined graphs are very similar to flexible graphs.
-The content of a flexible graph is included in the `start_graph` command, while the content of a predefined graph is defined by the TEN app.
+The content of a flexible graph is included in the `start_graph` command, while the content of a predefined graph is defined by the APTIMA app.
 Clients only need to specify the name of the predefined graph they want to start in the `start_graph` command.

 The main purpose of predefined graphs is for ease of use and information protection.
 Predefined graphs allow the client to avoid knowing the detailed content of the graph, which might be due to usability considerations or to prevent the client from accessing certain information that the graph contains.